tobiia/tobiia/README.md

 # Welcome! ☀️

 My name is Tobi and welcome to my page!
-It's a bit of a work-in-progress but I hope you still enjoy looking around!
+Hope you still enjoy looking around!

 * 💻 I am a fourth year computer science student at the University of Ottawa
 * 📬 Feel free to contact me at tobijadesanya@gmail.com